isomerpages/moe-pasirrissec/_signature-programmes/National Digital Literacy Programme (NDLP).md

 for more details on this programme.</p>
 <h4><strong>PDLP Student Device Information Kit</strong></h4>
 <p>Parents/Guardians can refer to the <strong>Student Device Information Kit</strong> for
-additional details regarding device contractor information, device insurance, warranty and other relevant matters.</p>
+additional details regarding device information, device insurance, warranty and other relevant matters.</p>
 <table>
 <tbody>
 <tr>